 Use bullet points and lists to reinforce key points, but ensure that they are not at the expense of understanding.

-Remember to include testimonials and facts to back up claims in your entry; a statistic that illustrates success will be much more powerful and credible than a generic comment.
+Remember to include testimonials and facts to back up claims in your entry; a statistic that illustrates success will be much more powerful and credible than a generic Soma and comment.

 9. Time to shine

 Once your entry is complete, share with colleagues to proof read and sense check.